-According to this, annual precipitation over the world's oceans averages 386 km3 and evaporation 469 km3, which is about 97 km3 more than precipitation.
-Of the total 469 km3 of water evaporated over the oceans, about 40 km3 is transported to land.
-This amount is returned to the oceans by surface and subsurface water flows (40 km3).
-The major portion of precipitation over the mainland comes from the small water cycle (81 km3) through evapotranspiration (ET).
-The sum of ET over the mainland (81 km3) and water vapour transport from the oceans to the mainlands (40 km3) gives the total annual precipitation (121 km3) over the mainland.
+According to this, annual precipitation over the world's oceans averages 386.103 km3 and evaporation 469.103 km3, which is about 97.103 km3 more than precipitation.
+Of the total 469.103 km3 of water evaporated over the oceans, about 40.103 km3 is transported to land.
+This amount is returned to the oceans by surface and subsurface water flows (40.103 km3).
+The major portion of precipitation over the mainland comes from the small water cycle (81.103 km3) through evapotranspiration (ET).
+The sum of ET over the mainland (81.103 km3) and water vapour transport from the oceans to the mainlands (40.103 km3) gives the total annual precipitation (121.103 km3) over the mainland.
 The measured data of precipitation and evaporation are in good congruence with the data resulting from the model calculations (► Fig. A-47).

-◘ Fig. A-47 Schematic of the hydrological cycle on Earth with the measured and modelled proportions of precipitation, runoff and evaporation of various systems on Earth. (source: Max Planck Institute for Meteorology, Hamburg: http://bit.do/bcLxQ).
+◘ Fig. A-47 Scheme of the hydrological cycle on Earth with the measured and modelled proportions of precipitation, runoff and evaporation of various systems on Earth. (source: Max Planck Institute for Meteorology, Hamburg: https://t1p.de/0dqz).

 In general, the water conditions of a biogeocenosis, a specific area, an entire landscape section or an entire country can be quantified with the water balance equation.
 According to this equation, the input variable into the system is precipitation N.